-The results of the analyses are compared with MS AISE's risk appetite and operating capital range as outlined in MS AISE's Capital Management Policy.
+The second scenario presents the most negative impact on the Solvency Ratio, primarily driven by the lower discounting benefit to the technical provisions.
+The results of the analyses are compared with MS AISE's risk appetite and operating capital target as outlined in MS AISE's Capital Management Policy.
 Based on these analyses current capital position is considered adequate.
-On a continuous basis MS AISE's capital position is monitored and compared to predefined trigger levels including required management responses.
+On a continuous basis MS

+AISE's capital position is monitored and compared to predefined trigger levels including required management responses.